automl/learning_environments/README.md

 python3 GTNC_evaluate_cartpole_params.py 1 3 &
 ```

-An easier way on the slurm cluster would be the use of two scripts, the first script to call the GTN-RL workers (change absolute paths where necessary):
+An easier way on the slurm cluster would be the use of two scripts, the first script to call the NES workers (change absolute paths where necessary):
 ```
 #!/bin/bash
 #SBATCH -p bosch_cpu-cascadelake # partition (queue)